-The Centers for Medicare and Medicaid Service (CMS) have announced updates for 2017.
-There will be an increase in 2017 premiums and deductibles for both Part A (inpatient hospital care and nursing facilities) and Part B (physician and outpatient hospital services).
+The Centers for Medicare and Medicaid Service (CMS) have announced updates for 2018.
+There will be an increase in the 2018 deductible for Medicare Part A, and an increase in the Medicare Part B premium for some.

-For the remaining 30 percent of Medicare beneficiaries in the “non-held harmless” population, the standard monthly premium for Part B in 2017 will be $134, increasing 10 percent from the $121.80 premium of 2016.
+For the remaining 30 percent of Medicare beneficiaries not in the “held harmless” population, the standard monthly premium for Part B in 2018 will remain $134, with no change from 2017.
 The individuals in the “non-held harmless” population are:

 - Not currently receiving Social Security benefits